JoomiK/JoomiK.github.io/_posts/2017-1-29-abtesting.md

     trace = pm.sample(2000, njobs=2)
 ```

-### Summarize the posterior distributions of the parameters.
+### Summarize the posterior distributions of the parameters:

 ```python